kobaltcore/renkit/README.md

   Options:
       -n=, --n=         int     0      The number of items to show.
 Shows all by default.
       -a, --all         bool    false  If given, shows remote versions.
-      -r=, --registry=  string  ""     The registry to use.
+      -r=, --registry=  string  ""     The path to the registry directory to use.
 Defaults to ~/.renutil

-  show [required&optional-params]
+  show [REQUIRED,optional-params]
     Show information about a specific version of RenPy.
   Options:
       -v=, --version=   string  REQUIRED  The version to show.
-      -r=, --registry=  string  ""        The registry to use.
+      -r=, --registry=  string  ""        The path to the registry directory to use.
 Defaults to ~/.renutil

-  launch [required&optional-params]
+  launch [REQUIRED,optional-params]
     Launch the given version of RenPy.
   Options:
       -v=, --version=   string  REQUIRED  The version to launch.
       --headless        bool    false     If given, disables audio and video drivers for headless operation.
       -d, --direct      bool    false     If given, invokes RenPy directly without the launcher project.
       -a=, --args=      string  ""        The arguments to forward to RenPy.
-      -r=, --registry=  string  ""        The registry to use.
+      -r=, --registry=  string  ""        The path to the registry directory to use.
 Defaults to ~/.renutil

-  install [required&optional-params]
+  install [REQUIRED,optional-params]
     Install the given version of RenPy.
   Options:
       -v=, --version=   string  REQUIRED  The version to install.
-      -r=, --registry=  string  ""        The registry to use.
+      -r=, --registry=  string  ""        The path to the registry directory to use.
 Defaults to ~/.renutil -n, --no-cleanup  bool    false     If given, retains installation files.
       -f, --force       bool    false     set force

-  cleanup [required&optional-params]
+  cleanup [REQUIRED,optional-params]
     Cleans up temporary directories for the given version of RenPy.
   Options:
       -v=, --version=   string  REQUIRED  The version to clean up.
-      -r=, --registry=  string  ""        The registry to use.
+      -r=, --registry=  string  ""        The path to the registry directory to use.
 Defaults to ~/.renutil

-  uninstall [required&optional-params]
+  uninstall [REQUIRED,optional-params]
     Uninstalls the given version of RenPy.
   Options:
       -v=, --version=   string  REQUIRED  The version to uninstall.
-      -r=, --registry=  string  ""        The registry to use.
+      -r=, --registry=  string  ""        The path to the registry directory to use.
 Defaults to ~/.renutil
 ```

 ## renconstruct